dengste/org-caldav/README.md

 X-WR-TIMEZONE.
 If you see items being shifted by a few hours, make really really sure you have properly set org-icalendar-timezone, and that your calendar is configured to use the same one.

+If it still does not work, you can try setting org-icalendar-timezone to the string "UTC".
+This will put all events using UTC times and the server should transpose the time to the timezone you have set in your calendar preferences.
+For some servers (like SOGo) this might work better than setting a "real" timezone.

 #### Troubleshooting